public interface CacheSynchronization

 where deferring the cache sync operation could break framework functionality.
 An example

-of this is auditing: if your dataSource is configured for automatic auditing, the framework
+of this is auditing: if your dataSource is configured for

-categorically does need the cache sync data in order to write an audit record, and
+the cache sync data in order to write an audit record, and when deferred cache sync is in

-when deferred cache sync is in force, we have no guarantee that cache sync will run at all.
+force, we have no guarantee that cache sync will run at all.
+So we ignore attempts to

-So we ignore attempts to configure it for deferred cache sync.
+configure it for deferred cache sync.

 CacheSyncStrategy